alex-h-stone/recursive-file-hash-comparison/README.md

 Each Work Item is processed to produce a Hash Result which contains a variety of file meta-data including the hash of the file.

-All hash results are deserialised into JSON and persisted in a MongoDB collection and indexed on a number of fields including the hash.
+All hash results are serialised into JSON and persisted in a MongoDB collection and indexed on a number of fields including the hash.

-## Extra
+## TODO - Implement

-on startup publish and consumer to a test queue and store and retrieve to a test collection
+On startup publish and consumer to a test queue and store and retrieve to a test collection.

 Comparison Report Generator
 Given data stored in the MongoDb - generate comparison reports